midwesternrodent/midwesternrodent.github.io/content/post/LXC-GPU-Passthrough/LXC-GPU-Passthrough.md

 crw-rw---- 1 root render 226, 129 Jan 17 14:16 renderD129
 ```

-So we can see for `card0` my major number is `226` and my minor number is `0`.
+So we can see for `card1` my major number is `226` and my minor number is `0`.
 For `render128` my major number is `226` and my minor number is `128`.
 Keep these handy, we'll need them in the next step.

 ### Passing through the device to the LXC

 If your LXC is running, shut it off first and then in your proxmox host's console navigate to `/etc/pve/lxc/`.
 You should find a file there named with your CT ID and `.conf`, for me this is `100.conf`, yours will differ.

 At the bottom of the lxc.conf add the following.
-Replace my major and minor numbers (`226:0` and `226:128`) / device path (`/dev/dri/renderD128` and `/dev/dri/card0`) with the ones on your proxmox host.
+Replace my major and minor numbers (`226:0` and `226:128`) / device path (`/dev/dri/renderD128` and `/dev/dri/card1`) with the ones on your proxmox host.

 ```
 lxc.cgroup2.devices.allow: c 226:0 rwm
 lxc.cgroup2.devices.allow: c 226:128 rwm
 lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file 0, 0
-lxc.mount.entry: /dev/dri/card0 dev/dri/card0 none bind,optional,create=file 0, 0
+lxc.mount.entry: /dev/dri/card1 dev/dri/card1 none bind,optional,create=file 0, 0
 ```

 ### Background on UID and GID Mapping

-You can skip to [Mapping the GIDs](#Mapping-the-GIDs) if you just want the next steps.
-This section helps you understand why you're doing them.
+You can skip to [Mapping the GIDs](#mapping-the-gids) if you just want the next steps.
+This section helps you understand why you need to do all of this mapping.

 If you were to start your LXC now and run `ls -l /dev/dri` you'll see something like the following.
 You'll note only my iGPU is now visible.
 The 1660Ti on the other hand is still safely walled off from this LXC.

 ```
 total 0
-crw-rw---- 1 nobody nogroup 226,   0 Jan 17 20:16 card0
+crw-rw---- 1 nobody nogroup 226,   0 Jan 17 20:16 card1
 crw-rw---- 1 nobody nogroup 226, 128 Jan 17 20:16 renderD128
 ```